Efficient Diffusion Models for Vision: A Survey: Comparative Performance and Discussion

-2- Computing Workload: Modern HPC data centers are key to solving heavy computing workloads like diffusion models.
-As NVIDIA Tesla V100 Tensor Core is one of the most advanced data center GPUs, some works have compared the performance of the diffusion model by V100 days.
+Modern High-Performance Computing (HPC) data centers are key to address the heavy computational workload which is required for training diffusion models.
+As NVIDIA V100 and A100 GPUs are being increasingly used by the HPC clusters, many works report the efficiency of diffusion models in terms of V100 or A100 operation days.

-3- Model Complexity: Number of Parameters: Model parameters are important metrics.
-However, it is hard to directly relate it to efficiency as more parameters in new heavy and best-performing models are intensive in the number of parameters.
-However, if the same performance can be achieved with a low number of parameters, that indicates model efficiency.

-However, compared to well-established quality metrics, efficiency metrics are still not standardized, and open challenges and benchmarks based on efficiency metrics are still missing.
-This is another direction to contribute to diffusion model efficiency research.